mihakremen/safetyDacha/pySX127x/README.md

 The [pySX127x](https://github.com/mayeranalytics/pySX127x) project will therefore be renamed to pyLoRa at some point.

 # LoRaWAN
 LoRaWAN is a LPWAN (low power WAN) and, and  **pySX127x** has almost no relationship with LoRaWAN.
 Here we only deal with the interface into the chip(s) that enable the physical layer of LoRaWAN networks.
-If you need a LoRaWAN implementation have a look at [Jeroennijhof](https://github.com/jeroennijhof)s [LoRaWAN](https://github.com/jeroennijhof/LoRaWAN) which is based on pySX127x.

-By the way, LoRaWAN is what you need when you want to talk to the [TheThingsNetwork](https://www.thethingsnetwork.org/), a "global open LoRaWAN network".
-The site has a lot of information and links to products and projects.

 # References